cric96/ScaFi-Blocks-Web/README.md

 ```

 This command compiles the system, producing the web page and the compilation server.

-In both cases, you should be able to access the project's main page at `http://localhost:8080`.
+After the compilation is complete, you should be able to access the project's main page at `http://localhost:8080`.

 You should see the following screen: